State Authorization

 Moore College of Art and Design is a SARA-approved institution through the Pennsylvania Department of Education (PDE) and a member of the National Council for State Authorization Reciprocity Agreement (NC-SARA), which allows us to provide distance learning programs and coursework to residents of states other than Pennsylvania.
 NC-SARA membership, however, does not grant reciprocity or exempts us from state professional licensing requirements.
 As a result, Pennsylvania licensing and/or certification requirements may not be recognized as sufficient to obtain a license in other states.

-For the purposes of SARA, a distance education student is defined as a student of a program that is fully offered by modalities where the student and faculty member are in separate physical locations, such as online and correspondence programs.
+For the purposes of SARA, a distance education student is defined as a student of a program that is fully offered by modalities where the student and faculty member are in separate physical locations, such as online programs.

 Professional Licensure Disclosure